getsolus/help-center-docs/docs/user/software/localization/ibus.md

 ## Configuration

-Find the IME (Input Method Editor) you require from the [IBus IME Package List](#ibus-ime-package-list) and then search for it in the Software Center.
+Find the IME (Input Method Editor) you require from the [IBus IME package list](#ibus-ime-package-list) and then search for it in the Software Center.
 Click "Install" to add the IME.

 ![IBus IME Install](./ibus/ibus-ime-install.jpg)